Nanna Kaalund, BA, MA, PhD

 Post-Doctoral Research Associate 3

 Worked on ‘Narratives of Smith Sound – Inuit Voices and Scientific Competition’

 Nanna’s research centres on the intersection of Arctic exploration, print culture, science, religion, and medicine in the modern period with a focus on the British and Danish imperial world.

 Nanna received her PhD from the graduate program in Science and Technology Studies at York University, Canada in 2017.
-Since then, she has been Lecturer in History of Science Communication at the University of Leeds, part of the research and outreach projects at the John Tyndall Correspondence Project, and worked for Aarhus University’s Climate Secretariat.
+Since then, she has been Temporary Lecturer in History of Science Communication at the University of Leeds, part of the research and outreach projects at the John Tyndall Correspondence Project, and worked for Aarhus University’s Climate Secretariat.

 Nanna’s doctoral thesis entitled, ‘From Science in the Arctic to Arctic Science: A Transnational Study of Arctic Travel Narratives, 1818-1883’, was funded by the Ontario Graduate Scholarship scheme and has been nominated for two dissertation prizes.
 The dissertation examined travel narratives of nineteenth-century British, Danish, and Canadian Arctic expeditions, with a focus on how the narratives functioned as a distinct scientific genre within the context of geographical discovery, cultural encounters, and imperial expansion.
-Nanna has also conducted recent research about the American explorer Josephine Diebitsch Peary, and investigated how contacts with Arctic indigenous peoples influenced Eurocentric racial and gendered frameworks.
+As part of the Arctic Culutrs project, Nanna conducted research about the American explorer Josephine Diebitsch Peary, and investigated how contacts with Arctic indigenous peoples influenced Eurocentric racial and gendered frameworks.